 Now, compared to its other variants, it has larger fans, which bears dual ball bearings.
 The reason behind these bearings is that it helps in low-noise optimized performance.

 At first, I was skeptical about the claim made by Gigabyte.
 But when I tested it on my i7 10th Gen build, I was firmly assured.
 Even at extreme mode, the fans will produce noise measuring less than 45 dBA.
-Check out the cpu cooler with TR4 socket compatibility.

 The temps were pretty good.
 I had previously used Corsair H60, and compared to that model, the Gigabyte Aorus Liquid cooler is well off in terms of temps and noise.
 The RGB Fusion 2.0 software does have some issues, and the applied stock thermal paste isn’t that great, to be honest.
 But overall, the cooler doesn’t suck in terms of performance.